-The town boasts a geothermal swimming pool opened in 2006, a cultural center, supermarket, boat rental services, a café, and other attractions.
-Nestled among scenic fjords and valleys, Eskifjörður and the surrounding East Iceland region are rich in culture and history.
+The town has a geothermal swimming pool opened in 2006, a cultural centre, supermarket, boat rental, café and further attractions.
+With its assortment of village and rural farming communities nestled in the valleys alongside scenic fjords, East Iceland is a wonderful region steeped in culture and history.

 Attractions